Skip to content

 Parent Carers Needs Assessment

-• a benefits check – this makes sure you are receiving all the benefits you are entitled to
+• a benefits check through the Quids for Kids programme – this makes sure you are receiving all the benefits you are entitled to

-• Home-Start – they can provide you with a volunteer to help support you in the home
+• Home-Start – who can provide you with a volunteer to help support you in the home

 • TALKWORKS – support to help you look after your own mental health and wellbeing